 - 1 tablespoon psyllium husk powder (optional, see notes)

 - 1/4 cup butter, softened (see notes for dairy free)

 - 1 egg

-- 1 1/2 cups water, just warmer than room temperature
+- 1 1/2 cups warm water, just warmer than room temperature

-- Mix on low until ingredients start to combine, then on medium for 3 minutes.
+- Mix on low until ingredients start to combine, then on medium for 3-4 minutes.
 The mixture will be thick to start and then soften after a minute or so.
-The dough should be sticky and softer than regular roll dough, more like a sticky cookie dough.
+The dough should be sticky and softer than regular roll dough, more like a thick banana bread.

-- Allow to rise in a warm location until nearly doubled in size.
+- Loosely cover the pan with a light, clean kitchen towel or plastic wrap and let the dough rise in a warm place for 30-60 minutes.
+I use the proof setting on my oven and they’re ready to bake in about 40 minutes.
 I heat the oven to 120 degrees, then turn it off before putting the rolls in to rise.
 You can also turn the oven on to 350 to preheat and set the pan of rolls on top of the stove.
-This rising period tends to be fairly quick with gluten free rolls, so watch them closely - checking after 15-20 minutes.

 - Remove from the oven and brush with melted butter.
 These rolls are best served warm but we put the leftovers in a Ziploc bag and they were still soft the next day.